Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Sterilize your toothbrushes by soaking in some bleach water to sanitize on a regular basis.

 A friend of mine puts her toothbrush in the dishwasher about twice a month to clean it, top rack only.
-Also soak it in about a tsp. of peroxide and rinse.
-Vinegar also will work as to soak overnight; be sure to rinse.
+Also soak it in about a tsp.

 We have all heard keeping a toothbrush in the vicinity of a flushing toilet is not good, as it can catch what sprays into the air, ick!
 So, all it takes is a wood bathroom cabinet and cup hooks, problem easily solved.